 Proactive news headlines including Piedmont Lithium, Cyclone Metals, Eclipse Metals and Pantoro Ltd

-- Piedmont Lithium Inc (ASX:PLL, NASDAQ:PLL, XETRA:), which develops lithium resources critical to the US electric vehicle (EV) supply chain, has amended its agreement with Tesla Inc (NASDAQ:TSLA) to supply the US automaker with spodumene concentrate (SC6) from North American Lithium (NAL).
+- Piedmont Lithium Inc (PLLPLL XETRA:)), which develops lithium resources critical to the US electric vehicle (EV) supply chain, has amended its agreement with Tesla Inc TSLA to supply the US automaker with spodumene concentrate (SC6) from North American Lithium (NAL).
 Click here

-- Pantoro Ltd (ASX:PNR) has had a busy year at its Norseman and Halls Creek projects in WA, with the confirmation that discussions have advanced with Tulla Resources Plc (ASX:TUL) for the consolidation of the 50%-owned Norseman Gold Project into a single entity.
+- Pantoro Ltd PNR has had a busy year at its Norseman and Halls Creek projects in WA, with the confirmation that discussions have advanced with Tulla Resources Plc TUL for the consolidation of the 50%-owned Norseman Gold Project into a single entity.
 Click here

-- Riversgold Ltd (ASX:RGL) is eyeing a larger stake of the rare earth mining boom through a farm-in and joint venture agreement with UK-listed Corcel PLC (LSE:CRCL) which could see it earning up to 70% interest in the Mt Weld REE Project in Western Australia.
+- Riversgold Ltd RGL is eyeing a larger stake of the rare earth mining boom through a farm-in and joint venture agreement with UK-listed Corcel PLC CRCL which could see it earning up to 70% interest in the Mt Weld REE Project in Western Australia.
 Click here

-- Arovella Therapeutics Ltd (ASX:ALA) has strengthened its operational team with the appointment of experienced biotech executive Dr Nicole van der Weerden as chief operating officer (COO).
+- Arovella Therapeutics Ltd ALA has strengthened its operational team with the appointment of experienced biotech executive Dr Nicole van der Weerden as chief operating officer (COO).
 Click here

-- Galileo Mining Ltd (ASX:GAL) has continued the strong run of success into 2023 at the Callisto palladium-platinum-gold-rhodium-copper-nickel discovery within the 100%-owned Norseman project in Western Australia.
+- Galileo Mining Ltd GAL has continued the strong run of success into 2023 at the Callisto palladium-platinum-gold-rhodium-copper-nickel discovery within the 100%-owned Norseman project in Western Australia.
 Click here

 About Proactive